-To remove any remaining stains after the Sanitise process on non colour fast items or PUL, use a laundry booster product such as Vanish.
-See the instructions listed on the packaging.
+To remove any remaining stains after the Sanitise process on non colourfast items or PUL, use a laundry booster product such as Vanish.
+Follow the instructions listed on the packaging.
 Do not apply Vanish or any gel or liquid stain removers directly to PUL as it may delaminate it.

 4.2% acetic acid is effective against one type of mould, Penicillium chrysogenum, but it has a pH of 2, which is very acidic.
 This low pH is damaging to fabrics, therefore it is not recommended for use because it would need to be used undiluted.
 See this page for more information about Vinegar.

 Clove oil or cinnamon oil are only effective against mould at 250ppm.
 This information is not labelled, so there is no way to tell what the concentration of the active components (cinnamic aldehyde and/or eugenol) are.
 Therefore, there is no way to ensure that the oil will be effective.